 The code advbl is a cover term for simple adverbs and adverbial prepositional phrases.
-This latter is distinguished from the code pphr(P,np) where the particular preposition (P) is explicitly mentioned.
+The latter is distinguished from the code pphr(P,np) where the particular preposition (P) is explicitly mentioned.
 An advbl prepositional phrase is not constrained to a particular preposition.

-- 88a.
-He showed me to the door. cplxtran=np,advbl

-- 88b.
-He showed me out. cplxtran=np,advbl
+90a.
+He showed me to the door. cplxtran=np,advbl 90b.
+He showed me out. cplxtran=np,advbl cplxtran=np,advbl 91b.

-- 89a.
-She carried it to the meeting.

-cplxtran=np,advbl 89b.
 She carried it home. cplxtran=np,advbl